+a-h Different letters in superscript in the same table column indicate on statistically significant difference between values, at level of significance of p<0.05 (based on post hoc Tukey HSD test)

-Starch is dominant component in bread, where maximum value (61.2 0% d.m.) was observed in sample 0 and, as expected, the minimum content of starch (51.84 % d.m.) was observed in sample 12.
+Starch is dominant component in bread, where maximum value (61.2 0% d.m.) was observed in sample 0 and, as expected, the minimum content of starch (51.84 % d.m.) was observed in sample 12, table 3 and figures S2a and S2b.
 The addition of maximum quantity of yeast extract statistically significantly decreased starch content in bread (samples 10-13), due to the addition of non-starch component (yeast extract) to the bread formula.
+All three SOP linear terms, together with cross products of yeast extract x salt and salt x sugar were statistically significant in model forming.

-The highest contents of fat was in sample 0 (0.54 % d.m.), while addition of yeast extract in quantity of 5% statistically significantly decreased fat content in bread, because yeast extract in a non-fat component, also.
-The highest contents of cellulose were noticed in samples 0, 2 and 5 with 0% sugar (2.64, 2.6.6 and 2.62 % d.m.), while the lowest content of cellulose was in sample 12 (2.29 % d.m.) with 10% sugar.
+The highest content of fat was in sample 0 (0.54 % d.m.), while the lowest was in sample 12 (45.09% d.m.), table 3 and figures S3a and S3b.
+Addition of yeast extract in quantity of 5% statistically significantly decreased fat content in bread.
+Addition of salt and sugar decreased fat content in bread also, since all of these additions are non-fat components.
+All three SOP linear terms were statistically significant in model forming.

-The addition of yeast extract, did not statistically significantly changed the total sugar content of bread samples.
-The addition of higher quantities of sugar and salt indirectly affected the chemical composition of the bread.
-Total sugar content was statistically significantly affected by the addition of the sugar to the bread recipe, and the highest valeus were observed in samples 3, 6, 9 and 12.
+The addition of yeast extract, did not statistically significantly changed the total sugar content of bread samples, figures S3a and S3b.
+The addition of higher quantities of salt indirectly affected the chemical composition of the bread.
+Total sugar content was statistically significantly affected by the addition of the sugar to the bread formula, and the highest values were observed in samples 3, 6, 9 and 12, table 3, while SOP linear terms for sugar and yeast extract were statistically significant.

-Table 2.
-Average values and standard deviations of the chemical composition of the bread with yeast extract
+The highest contents of cellulose were noticed in samples 0, 2 and 5 with 0% sugar (2.64, 2.66 and 2.62 % d.m., respectively), while the lowest content of cellulose was in sample 12 (2.29 % d.m.) with 10% sugar, table 3.
+From figures S5a and S5b it can be seen that only linear term of sugar statistically significantly contributed to the bread with yeast cellulose content mathematical model forming.